Paris, je t’aime

 Yesterday I wandered through the streets of Paris.
-The sun illuminated the golden statues on the roof of Opera Garnier, a sight I’ve passed many times, and I thought about how a city changes between visits.
+The sun illuminated the golden statues on the roof of Opera Garnier, a familiar sight I’ve walked past many times, but this time I saw them differently.
+I thought about how a city changes between visits.

-During the nineties I got lost in the northeastern suburbs.
-During the 00s I sang from the stage of Moulin Rouge and imitated Quasimodo the hunchback in Place des Vosges.
+During the nineties I got lost in the gritty northeastern arrondissements.
+During the 00s I sang (badly) on the stage of Moulin Rouge and flung myself into the capacity of Quasimodo in the Place des Vosges.

-For some strange reason they decided to let me back in the country after all that, and here I am.
+Somehow they let me back in the country, despite all that.
+Here I am.

 Notre Dame, Paris Street spirit.